 ATHLETIC ASSOCIATION/COACHING *

-St. Ann runs a vigorous athletic program of soccer, volleyball, basketball, baseball and softball.
+St. Ann runs a vigorous athletic program of soccer, volleyball, track, basketball, baseball, golf and softball.
 We are always in need of good coaches and of people with organizational skills.

 Any Baptism is a gift from God to us as He gives new members to our family in Jesus, but it is also a responsibility on our part to support the faith of these newly baptized children by our own lives of faith.
 To help prepare the families of those children who will be baptized to fully understand their responsibilities, we have a Baptismal Program here at St. Ann’s.
 Any registered parishioners, before the baptism of their baby, will take part in this program so as to make the event a more beautiful celebration.
 Classes are held for parents and godparents (by appointment) in the rectory guest parlor.
 Contact the rectory early in the pregnancy.